XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 Another common occurrence is the use of half-characters in consonant clusters i.e. affixing a modified version of the first letter to an unchanged form of the second.
-When writing consonant clusters, a diacritic called the *halant* must be inserted in the byte sequence to make it clear that the first consonant must not be pronounced with its inherent vowel.
+When typing consonant clusters, a diacritic called the *halant* must be inserted in the byte sequence to make it clear that the first consonant must not be pronounced with its inherent vowel.
 Editors will interpret the occurrence of halant as a sign that the preceding letter must be rendered as a half-character.